 What is an auto transport terminal?

-Carriers transporting vehicles to and from regional terminals are often able to combine shipments traveling to the same region.
-In this case, the carrier saves time, and you in return, pay less for car transport.
+Many terminals are used by more than one auto transport company.
+The terminal is their transport hub where carriers are often able to combine shipments traveling to the same region.
+This makes it easier and faster for the carrier to load and unload, which means a lower price for the end customer.
 However, you still have to travel to the terminal and often pay storage fees.

 Perks of terminal-to-terminal car transport